|

 Read More…

-While coding in ruby and rails, we often requires variables to be initialized that can be used across application.
-There are many ways to define configuration variables
+While coding in ruby and rails, we often requires variables to be initialized that can be used

 1. Initialize variables inside environment file